Thermopolis, Wyoming

 Thermopolis is the county seat and most populous town in Hot Springs County, Wyoming, United States.
-As of the 2020 U.S. census, the town population was 2,725.
+As of the 2020 census, Thermopolis had a population of 2,725.

 Thermopolis, Greek for "hot city", is the location of numerous natural hot springs, in which mineral-laden waters are heated by geothermal processes.

 The town claims the world's largest mineral hot spring, "The Big Spring", as part of Hot Springs State Park.
 The springs are open to the public for free as part of an 1896 treaty signed with the Shoshone and Arapaho Indian tribes.

 Geography

 Thermopolis is located near the northern end of the Wind River Canyon and Wedding of the Waters, where the north-flowing Wind River becomes the Bighorn River, an instance of a river changing names at a point other than a confluence of two streams.
 The dual name is ascribed to the mountain barrier between the Wind River and Bighorn basins, obscuring the fact that the river that drains the two is the same.
 The term "Wedding of the Waters" dates to at least 1934, when a marker was placed at the location.

 Thermopolis is ringed by mountains, with the Big Horn Mountains to the northeast, the Bridger Mountains to the southeast, the Owl Creek Mountains to the southwest and the Absaroka Range to the northwest.
 Thermopolis is the southernmost municipality in the Bighorn Basin.

 Roundtop Mountain, on the northern edge of town, is a geological formation shaped much like a volcano.
 It sits at approximately 6,000 ft above sea level and is the highest area in the immediate vicinity of Thermopolis.

 According to the United States Census Bureau, the town has a total area of 2.47 sqmi, of which 2.38 sqmi is land and 0.09 sqmi is water.